Baltemor369/Dollarmer/README.md

 # MoneyGame

-a simple and fun game where you manage money and item with it.
+a simple and fun game where you can earn and manage money.
+Buy everything you want in the shop.

 ## Launcher